mohjaiswal/MyFirstRepository/README.md

 * What does FinTech mean to you?
 Why is it important?

     It is providing a financial service through disruption or innovation in financial technologies.
-It means having freedom of choice to make financial         decisions in a timely and effective manner.
+It is important because FinTech follows the 'Kaizen' approach borrowed from the Japanese, which results in continous improvement within the financial dominion.

 * What about FinTech interests you?